Everyone wants to know: how much does it cost to sell on Amazon?

 If you have the photography and writing skills to do this yourself, awesome!
 You’ll save yourself a fair amount of money.

-But, if you need some assistance, you may want to consider hiring a freelance photographer or writer to help you out.
+But, if you need some assistance, you may want to consider hiring a freelance photographer or writer to help you out — check out our guide to get started.

 Typically, you will need to set aside around $500 to cover these bonus costs.
 That being said, you can always tackle these items on your own first, to see how your product performs.